 Heatmaps or heat mapping as it is often called, is a 2D visual presentation of data or values pertaining to various metrics of a website.
 Interestingly heatmapping is something that’s used by everyone from social scientists to financial analysts.
-While people in the SEO community are relatively new to the concept of heatmaps, it has been in use for over a century.
+While people in the search engine optimisation (SEO) community are relatively new to the concept of heatmaps, it has been in use for over a century.

 In this article, we’ll go over the many benefits of heatmapping from an SEO perspective.
 We’ll discuss why businesses should invest in it and what they can expect to get out of it.

 Heatmapping Offers an Instant Overview of Your Web Page’s Performance

 SEO often requires the use of various analytical and analysis tools.
 However, each tool has its own strengths.
 Heatmapping’s core strength is that it helps draw attention to glaring issues on a website that would otherwise be lost in a dense spreadsheet.

 Scroll through a heatmap of your web page, and it will indicate the visibility of your pages, which parts are most engaging for visitors, and even where the mouse cursor hovers over the most.
 Geo heatmaps will reveal the location of most visitors so that you can then see if you’re getting traffic from the right parts of the country or world.

 Web diagnostic heatmaps make the life of an SEO professional easier.
 For instance, the professional will be able to tell which areas of the website aren’t getting any attention, i.e. cold spots.
 They can then use that data to string together a plan to heat up those areas by making them more interesting for visitors.

 Heatmaps Provide a Visual View of Otherwise Numeric Values